Pupil Premium & Catch Up funding

 The Pupil Premium is a sum of money received by the college, from Central Government funds, to provide additional resources for any pupil who is:

-- currently eligible for Free School Meals [FSM]
+- Currently eligible for Free School Meals [FSM]

-- has been eligible for FSM in the past 6 years
+- Has been eligible for FSM in the past 6 years

-- designated a Child in Care [Looked After Children (LAC)]
+- Designated a Child in Care [Looked After Children (LAC)]

-- a child whose parents are currently serving in the Armed Forces.
+- A child whose parents are currently serving in the Armed Forces.

-When the government publish data about the performance of pupils in schools nationally, pupils in receipt of the Pupil Premium are referred to as ‘Disadvantaged pupils’.
 In addition, the college has the discretion to allocate PP funds to pupils who we believe are socially disadvantaged or vulnerable but who may not qualify for PP funding.

-What is Y7 Catch Up?
+What is Catch Up?

-The Government has made a commitment to provide additional funding to schools for each Year 7 pupil who did not achieve at least level 4 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
+The Government has made a commitment to provide additional funding to schools for each pupil who did not achieve at least level 4 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
 The purpose of this funding is to enable schools to deliver additional support, such as individual tuition or intensive support in small groups, for those pupils that most need it.